lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **Access point**

 - SSID

+      A Service Set Identifier is the name of the wireless network.
+Older APs have default SSIDs (Ex: Linkys).
+Newer APs force users to enter a name which is more secure because it gives attackers less information.
+      SSID is broadcast to make it easy for wireless devices to find each other.
+Disabling SSID broadcast hides the SSID, but only hides the network from casual users (security through obscurity).
+Attackers can still use a wireless protocol analyzer to find the SSID even if SSID broadcast is disabled.

 - MAC filtering

+      All NICs have a MAC address or physical address.
+MAC filtering can limit the accessibility of a network to only specific MAC addresses.
+      However, attackers can use wireless sniffers to easily see allowed MAC addresses and spoof their address to match the MAC filter.

 - Signal strength

+      Ranges of APs can be limited to specific rooms or buildings by reducing the APs power level.

 - Band selection/width

+      Wireless networks use two primary radio bands: 2.4 GHz and 5 GHz.
+Devices transmit GHz close to these numbers.
+      Band width refers to the width of the channel.
+Wider channels allow more data through, but decreases the distance of radio transmissions and also increases the possibility of interference.
+      APs allow you to select which frequency band to use.
+2.4 GHz is often used by bluetooth, microwaves, phones, and has more potential for interference.

 - Antenna types and placement

+      Omnidirectional atennas transmit and receive signals from all directions.
+A directional atenna transmits and receives signals in a single direction and can do so over greater distances.

 - Fat vs. thin

+      Fat access points ara AKA stand-alone, intelligent, or autonomous APs.
+They contain everything needed to connect wireless clients to a wireless network.
+Includes a routing component, NAT, DHCP, ACLs, etc. Indepently managed.
+Often used in home networks and small offices.
+      Thin APs are controller-based and are not stand-alone.
+Administrators can use a wireless controller to manage all thin APs from one place.

 - Controller-based vs. standalone

+      Controller-based are thin APs.
+They are not stand-alone and must be managed.
+Standalone APs are fat and do everything and must be independently managed.

 **SIEM**